ERISA Investigation & Litigation Defense Attorney

 11. Search and Seizure.
 Investigators/Auditors may conduct and participate in a search and seizure action.
 Although EBSA Investigators/Auditors may prepare an affidavit, the application or request for a warrant should be made by the AUSA, or agents from other law enforcement agencies, who are authorized to apply for a warrant.
 Investigators/Auditors may serve the warrant; however, on-site search and seizure actions should be coordinated with the law enforcement agencies applying for the warrant.

-Contact the Federal Criminal Defense Lawyers at Oberheiden, P.C.
+Contact the Federal Criminal Defense and ERISA Lawyer Team at Oberheiden, P.C.

-Please contact us immediately to schedule your free initial case assessment.
-To speak with a member of our federal defense team in confidence, call 888-519-4897 or get in touch online now.
+Please contact us immediately if you need to consult with an ERISA attorney to schedule your free initial case assessment.
+To speak with a member of our federal defense team in confidence, call 888-680-1745 or get in touch online now.